-Lecture: 2 hours Recommended: Building Construction Trades Technology 50E with a "C" grade or better Also available online
+Recommended: BCTT 50E with a "C" grade or better

 Materials, tools, and procedures used to install drywall including finishing and correct drywall finishing problems.
 Installation of various types of doors and their related hardware in several types of walls.
 Materials, tools, and procedures used in suspended ceilings.
 Different types of finish work, including cabinets, cabinet construction, and various types of hardware.
 Grades: Option (A-F).
 Degree Applicable Credit.